The Nuzzo Letter

 Photo by Dan Dimmock on Unsplash

 In Story 3 of my personal experiences with ideological drama in academic peer review, we learned how editorial safetyism, caused by a worry to publish something that might be deemed “controversial,” delays important and corrective information from being published.
 We also learned that this occurs when the topic being discussed has to deal with sex or gender.
-Story 4 is another example of the issues that exist within peer review when one attempts to say that sex differences exist, and one is unlucky enough to have a social constructionist or determinist review their paper.
+Story 4 is another example of the issues that exist within peer review when one attempts to say that sex differences exist, and one is unlucky enough to have a social constructionist or determinist review their paper

 On April 16, 2022, we submitted a paper titled, “Sex differences in interest and willingness to participate in exercise and sports science research,” to the high-ranking exercise journal, Scandinavian Journal of Medicine and Science in Sports.
 Our paper summarized the results of our survey in which we asked men and women about their interest and willingness to participate in exercise and sports science research and the factors that impact this interest and willingness to participate.